Vestre Toten Municipality: History

 According to the sagas, Halfdan Hvitbeinn (Whiteleg) was the first Yngling in Norway.
 He conquered Romerike, part of Hedmark, part of Vestfold, and Toten.
 He was killed in Toten around the year 740.

 In 1021, according to saga, King Olaf (reigned 1015–1028) converted Toten to Christianity.
 Also, King Håkon IV (reigned 1217–1263) came to Toten around the year 1226 to settle local unrest.

-Christian II (1481–1559) was a Danish monarch and King of Denmark and Norway from 1513–1523 and also the King of Sweden from 1520–1521, under the Kalmar Union.
+Christian II (1481–1559) was a Danish monarch and King of Denmark and Norway from 1513 to 1523 and also the King of Sweden from 1520 to 1521, under the Kalmar Union.
 Prior to becoming king, Duke Christian was sent to Norway in 1506 by John II (also called Hans), King of Norway (1483–1513) to take charge of the kingdom.
 In 1507, he became aware of a revolt in Hedmark.
 In early 1508, he took a force there, routing the rebellion.
 He then rowed across lake Mjøsa to Toten, capturing residents, imprisoning them in the vaulted cellar of the rectory in Østre Toten and torturing them there.
 As a result, he determined that Bishop Karl of Hamar had been behind the rebellion.
 With Bishop Karl as his captive, he was able to suppress the unrest.

-Toten was a part of Akershus county until 1756, when it was became part of Oppland county.
-Lauritz Weidemann, Corporal Peder Balke, and Nels Dyhren from Toten attended the 1814 constitutional convention at Eidsvold.
+Toten was a part of Akershus county until 1756, when it became part of Christians county.
+Lauritz Weidemann, Corporal Peder Balke, and Nels Dyhren from Toten attended the 1814 constitutional convention at Eidsvoll Manor.

 Government

-All municipalities in Norway, including Vestre Toten, are responsible for primary education (through 10th grade), outpatient health services, senior citizen services, welfare and other social services, zoning, economic development, and municipal roads and utilities.
-The municipality is governed by a municipal council of elected representatives, which in turn elect a mayor.
+Vestre Toten Municipality is responsible for primary education (through 10th grade), outpatient health services, senior citizen services, welfare and other social services, zoning, economic development, and municipal roads and utilities.
+The municipality is governed by a municipal council of directly elected representatives.
+The mayor is indirectly elected by a vote of the municipal council.
+The municipality is under the jurisdiction of the Vestoppland og Valdres District Court and the Eidsivating Court of Appeal.

 Municipal council

-The municipal council (Kommunestyre) of Vestre Toten is made up of representatives that are elected to four year terms.
-X|The party breakdown of the municipal council is as follows:
+The municipal council (Kommunestyre) of Vestre Toten Municipality is made up of 31 representatives that are elected to four year terms.
+The tables below show the current and historical composition of the council by political party.